Almost 19,000 kilometres from Auckland city lies a tranquil, tiny village called Avène.

 My daily Avène beauty routine

-Avène Thermal Spring Water, from $15.
-Avène Trixera Nutrition Cleanser, $30.
 Avène Physiolift Serum, $70.
 Avène BB Cream Day Protector Tinted SPF 30+, $49.

-While a trip to France is not necessarily for everyone, the same Thermal Spring water is available in Pharmacies across the country, packed in a portable spray.
-Bottled in sterile conditions as pure as the thermal spring water in France, this spray is ideal for soothing all skin types and skin of any age.
-Use as a cooling mist, or for toning the skin post-cleansing, or as a comforting compress to soothe skin irritation, the water is the perfect addition to any daily beauty routine.
+Backed by dozens (more than 150) clinical studies, anyone with a skin condition can apply, based on a dermatologist's prescription for the three-week stay at Avène.
+It costs from €330 for six days, including three treatments per day; accommodation is additional.
+French patients are funded by the Sécurité Sociale on a dermatologist's recommendation (for a three-week stay); however, the Hydrotherapy Center treats people from all over the globe, including Australians and New Zealanders.
+While a trip to France isn't for everyone, the same Thermal Spring water is available in Pharmacies across the country, packed in a portable spray.
+Bottled in sterile conditions and as pure as the thermal spring water in France, this spray is ideal for soothing all skin types and ages.
+Use as a cooling mist, to tone skin after cleansing, or as a comforting compress to soothe irritation; the water is the perfect addition to any daily beauty routine.
+The Avène Hydrotherapy Center is only open in spring and summer, from April to October.